f5devcentral/f5xc-mcn-TechXchange/module1/lab2.rst

 In this lab we use F5 XC to configure HTTP Load Balancer resources for the front-end.
 This use case supposes SSL offloading, the process of removing the SSL-based encryption from incoming traffic to relieve a web server of the processing burden of decrypting and/or encrypting traffic sent via SSL.

-> *Note: We will use a tool to generate a domain entry for lab purposes (Arcadia DNS)*

 .. figure:: ../assets/ssl-offload.png

 Create HTTP LB